Pennsylvania's 12th congressional district: History

 Located in southwestern Pennsylvania, the 12th district consisted of all of Greene County, and parts of Allegheny, Armstrong, Cambria, Fayette, Indiana, Somerset, Washington, and Westmoreland Counties.
 A thoroughly unionized district, the 12th was historically among the most Democratic areas of the state.
 However, the Democrats in this area were not as liberal as their counterparts in Philadelphia and Pittsburgh.
 Most were somewhat conservative on social issues, particularly abortion and gun control.

 The 12th included all of Greene County, a highly rural region that still has a traditionally Democratic influence due to its labor leanings.
 In Washington county, the city of Washington and eastern portions of the county, a large and Democratic edge suburb of Pittsburgh, was a part of the 12th.
 Most of the Monongahela Valley region, a very Democratic area once an important steel-making area, was also part of the 12th.
 However, more rural western Washington County and the suburban northern portion of the county (with towns like McDonald and Canonsburg) then belonged to the 18th.
 The western portion of Fayette County, including the city of Uniontown, a labor Democratic stronghold, was part of this district.
 In contrast, the rural mountainous eastern portion was a part of the 9th.

 The 12th district continued eastward, including southeastern and northeastern parts of Westmoreland County, including the labor Democratic city of Latrobe, while leaving the suburban western part of the county (with towns such as Murrysville) and the generally left-leaning city of Greensburg in the 18th.
 The major population base of the district was located just to the east, taking in most of Somerset and Cambria counties.
 This area, the heart of a sizeable coal-mining region, includes the district's largest city, Johnstown.
 The 12th also contained a part of Indiana County, mainly the college town of Indiana.

-The 12th completed its wrap around the metro Pittsburgh region by ending in the northeastern corner of the city's suburbs, containing middle class regions such as Lower Burrell and the working-class suburb of New Kensington.
+The 12th completed its wrap around the metro Pittsburgh region by ending in the northeastern corner of the city's suburbs, containing middle-class regions such as Lower Burrell and the working-class suburb of New Kensington.
 A portion of Armstrong County was also included in the district, including several industrial suburbs such as Freeport and Apollo.
+The district is notable as the only congressional district in the nation that voted for Democratic presidential candidate John Kerry in 2004 but went for Republican John McCain in 2008.
+This is mainly because, since 2000, southwestern Pennsylvania has gradually become more Republican.